ttyngai/PaperTrader/README.md

 - As for styling, most notable is the real time color change of positive and negative figures where applicable.
 Color themes and styles are of similar style to common trading apps.

-- Some dollar signs are omitted to save space
+- Some dollar signs are omitted to save space.